PunGrumpy/kmitl-mvc/README.md

 ## 🔑 API Endpoints

-- `GET /users`: Retrieve all users
+- `GET /api/cows`: Retrieve all cows or find a cow by code
-- `POST /users`: Create a new user
+- `POST /api/cows`: Create a new cow
-- `GET /users/:id`: Retrieve a specific user
-- `PUT /users/:id`: Update a specific user
+- `POST /api/cows/reset-bsod`: Reset BSOD status for all cows
+- `POST /api/cows/:code/add-lemon`: Add lemon to a cow
-- `DELETE /users/:id`: Delete a specific user
+- `POST /api/milk/:code`: Milk a cow
+- `GET /api/milk/report`: Get milk production report

 For detailed API documentation, visit the Swagger UI at `http://localhost:3000` when the server is running.